Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-UijCvihSvzE.md

 # [June 8th, 2020 Livestream](../2020-06-08.md)
 ## Q&A: What do you think about Farming?
 https://www.youtube.com/watch?v=UijCvihSvzE
-This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: Grow things?](./yt-drp-Fjdq8Q0.md) [https://www.youtube.com/watch?v=drp-Fjdq8Q0](https://www.youtube.com/watch?v=drp-Fjdq8Q0)
+This question was possibly duplicated with a more recent answer: [May 25th, 2021 Livestream Q&A: Any talk of adding Farming?](./yt-bGXZgS3dKc8.md) [https://www.youtube.com/watch?v=bGXZgS3dKc8](https://www.youtube.com/watch?v=bGXZgS3dKc8)

 ### Topics